 If Facebook is where your majority target audience is, and you are focusing just on email marketing, you will likely miss out on a lot.
 You should probably think about running nurturing campaigns via Facebook messenger.

 Combining different channels in your workflow also makes much sense.
-For example, you could send out an email to the list of contacts with ‘coupon code’ to avail 50% discount on opting in for your push notifications.
+For example, you could send out an email to the list of contacts with a ‘coupon code’ to avail 50% discount on opting in for your push notifications.
 Why send out an email?
-Well, because emails stay in the inbox for long.
+Well, because emails stay in the inbox for a long.
 It is the surest shot way of making communication fetchable whenever required.

 9. Zero-communication and sync between marketing and sales team

-For example, if your marketing team has been successfully creating MQLs from a campaign, but your sales team has no idea, the movement of these leads from MQLs to generated sales will be extremely slow.
+For example, if your marketing team has successfully created MQLs from a campaign, but your sales team has no idea, the movement of these leads from MQLs to generated sales will be extremely slow.
 That’s where you need workflows to move leads from this phase to the one that’s another step closer to sales.